Our Picks For The Best Beaches In Sithonia, Halkidiki

 Sarti Beach is around half an hour by road from Sithonia, and there are regular buses and taxis.

 Porto Koufo is Greece’s largest natural harbor, and the bay is almost entirely enclosed.
-With deep waters, hills scattered with pine forests, and a calming vibe, this beach is a tranquil oasis.
+With deep, bright blue waters, hills scattered with pine trees, and a calming vibe, this beach is a tranquil oasis.

 Local fishermen frequent the harbor, so be sure to visit the seaside tavernas for fresh fish!